EskelinenAntti/tmuxide/README.md

 ide open path/to/my/project
 ```

-This opens or creates a tmux session in given directory without opening an editor.
-You can also specify any command together with the path, e.g.
+The command will open existing tmux session for given folder if it exists, or as expected, create a new session if didn't exist.
+You can also specify any command together with the directory, e.g.

 ```bash
 ide open path/to/my/project lazygit
 ```
+> [!TIP]
+> Technically, `ide edit` is a shorthand of
+>
+> ```bash
+> ide open path/to/my/project/ $EDITOR path/to/my/project/or/file/inside/the/project
+> ```

 ## Installation